Rules

 DOUBLE MINOR: 2 minutes

-MAJOR: 3 minutes + player is ejected
+MAJOR: 3 minutes

 MISCONDUCT: Player is ejected